zclawr/rpg-sentiment-analysis/README.md

 #### Model 1 Results:

-After preprocessing and training our first model, we compared evaluated our model by performing k-fold cross validation, comparing training and testing mses, and creating a fitting graph for each emotion.
+After preprocessing and training our first model, we evaluated our model by performing k-fold cross validation, comparing training and testing MSEs, and creating a fitting graph for each emotion.
+Note that we misunderstood how to generate a fitting graph at this milestone, which we discuss in the Discussion section below.
+For clarity and to help explain our train of thinking, they are displayed below nonetheless.

 <img width="508" alt="k-fold cross validation and training/testing mse" src="https://github.com/user-attachments/assets/dc025e67-90ce-4b76-9bba-c6a6f161b7e4">